Implementation NotesΒΆ

 Most NumPy and CuPy are defined in this way, since their behaviors are nearly

-identical PyTorch uses a similar layout in array_api_compat/torch/
+identical PyTorch uses a similar layout in array_api_compat/torch/, but it

 differs enough from NumPy/CuPy that very few common wrappers for those